light-and-ray/sd-webui-face-manipulation-extras/Readme.md

 - **Facial hair**: `beard, mustache, goatee, shaved`
 - **Glasses**: `glasses, shades, no glasses`

+⚠️ You need to have [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) installed to use it.
+In installer you can select only "toolkit".
+And after installation you need to reboot your PC

 Limitations:
 - 256p resolution + only aligned faces
 - changes persona a bit